govau/service-manual/content/user-research/how-changes/discovery.md

 ---
 layout: components/textblock
-quote: Teams need to do ongoing research to understand the evolving needs of their service.
 ---

 Before you start to design anything, find out about your users so that you can understand how the service you’re designing can meet their needs.

-There are different ways to learn more about your users and their need.

 ### [2]Observe users

-Do contextual qualitative research to see how the users do things now and what problems or barriers they face.
+Watch how users do things now and what problems or barriers they face (contextual qualitative research).

 Don't use market research for this: we want to [find the users' real problems by observation](https://www.dta.gov.au/blog/i-want-a-pony/).